Nandini0387/ThanksApp/README.md

 Manages SQLite database operations for storing and retrieving user credentials.

 ### App Screenshots
-Use the default usetname nad password to login to the app.
+Use the default username and password to login to the app.

 **username: nurse1**